dydxprotocol/v4-web/indexer/README.md

 ```

 The interactive mode simply waits for Ctrl-C to initialize the shutdown
-in order to enable the infrastructure for other test purposes
+to enable the infrastructure for other test purposes
 ```shell
 ./e2e/run.sh e2e/populate-events-price.ts e2e/verify-indexer-price.test.ts i
 ```

-The script `e2e/populate-events-price.ts` is the referencial one.
+The script `e2e/populate-events-price.ts` is the referential one.
 It sends transactions to blockchain to populate events.
 To provide more tests, copy the script and replace the section with testing code.
 Each test scripts requires a separate execution of `run.sh`.